carlynicholson/agile/readme.md

 ### The Icebox

 The icebox is literally where all your ideas go that you don’t currently plan to build.
-It doesn’t mean you can’t thaw them out later, but to you it represents what you should be investigating further.
+It doesn’t mean you can’t thaw them out later, but it represents what you should be investigating further.
 The backlog, however, is things you definitely plan to build

 ## Wireframes, what will our MVP look like?